HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 This [FHIR Implementation Guide](https://www.hl7.org/fhir/implementationguide.html) (IG):

 1. Describes the clinical information necessary to create a [SMART Health Card] (SHC) identifying vaccination and laboratory testing status for infectious diseases such as [COVID-19](https://www.who.int/health-topics/coronavirus).
-In particular, it describes the content of the subject of a [SMART Health Card] in which the card [types](https://spec.smarthealth.cards/vocabulary/) include `https://smarthealth.cards#health-card`, `https://smarthealth.cards#immunization` and/or `https://smarthealth.cards#laboratory`, and optionally `https://smarthealth.cards#covid19`.
+In particular, it describes the content of the subject of a [SMART Health Card] that contains an instance of [Immunization](https://www.hl7.org/fhir/immunization.html) targeting an infectious disease, or an instance of [Observation](https://www.hl7.org/fhir/observation.html) describing the results of laboratory testing for infectious diseases.

+   The [Data Model section of the SMART Health Cards specification](https://spec.smarthealth.cards/#data-model) provides the canonical description of the scope of this IG.

-2. Describes a minimal set of patient information (name and contact information) that is also included in the [SMART Health Card].
+2. Describes a minimal set of patient information (name and contact information) that is also included in a [SMART Health Card] for the use cases in #1.

 **The goal of this IG is to define the conformance criteria of FHIR resources for use specifically in [SMART Health Cards].** This applies to the contents of both digital and paper Health Cards, including Health Cards produced via a [SMART Health Card-specific FHIR endpoint](https://spec.smarthealth.cards/#via-fhir-health-cards-issue-operation) like `[base]/Patient/:id/$health-cards-issue`.
 This IG is not applicable to general-purpose FHIR endpoints like `[base]/Patient/:id/Immunization`, nor is it meant to describe the canonical representation of clinical data in electronic health record systems; these are governed by other IGs like [US Core](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-immunization.html).